docker-library/docs/rails/README.md

 Put this file in the root of your app, next to the `Gemfile`.

 This image includes multiple `ONBUILD` triggers so that should be all that you need for most applications.
-The build will `ADD . /usr/src/app`, `RUN bundle install`, `EXPOSE 3000`, and set the default command to `rails server`.
+The build will `COPY . /usr/src/app`, `RUN bundle install`, `EXPOSE 3000`, and set the default command to `rails server`.

 Then build and run the docker image.